39 Museums in Salvador: Discover the history and culture of Bahia

 Avenida Bonfim, 161, Roma

-The Sister Dulce Memorial was inaugurated in 1993, a year after the nun’s death, and is dedicated to preserving the memory of Sister Dulce, the ‘Blessed Dulce of the Poor’.
-The space keeps the room where she lived intact, offering visitors an intimate glimpse into her simple and dedicated life.
+The Sister Dulce Memorial was inaugurated in 1993, a year after the nun’s death, and is dedicated to preserving the memory of Sister Dulce, the “Blessed Dulce of the Poor”.
+It preserves the room where she lived, and offers visitors an intimate glimpse into her simple and dedicated life.

 Memorial Irmã Dulce em Salvador BA